theborakompanioni/azure-docs.de-de/articles/hdinsight/hdinsight-using-json-in-hive.md

 <properties
-   pageTitle="Analysieren und Verarbeiten von JSON-Dokumenten mit der Struktur in HDInsight | Microsoft Azure" description="Informationen zum Verwenden und Analysieren von JSON-Dokumenten mit der Struktur in HDInsight" services="hdinsight" documentationCenter="" authors="rashimg"
+   pageTitle="Analyze and Process JSON documents with Hive in HDInsight | Microsoft Azure" description="Learn how to use JSON documents and analyze them using Hive in HDInsight." services="hdinsight" documentationCenter="" authors="rashimg"